WalletScrutiny/WalletScrutinyCom/_android/com.peertradedigital.bitcointrade.md

 ---

-**This product and the accompanying official website is in Portugese.
-Tthe app may not have an English translation.**
+**This product and the accompanying official website is in Portuguese.
+The app may not have an English translation.**

 > BitcoinTrade is the safest broker to invest in cryptocurrencies in Latin America.
 Founded in October 2017, the company is already among the national market leaders.